 2. What are the legal implications of affiliate relationships for bloggers?

-This is not a bad thing.
-Transparency builds trust with your readers and disclosures are about playing fair.
+Affiliate link disclosure is not a bad thing.
+Transparency builds trust with your readers, and disclosing affiliate relationships are about playing fair.

-3. What does an affiliate disclosure statement look like?
+3. What does an affiliate link disclosure statement look like?

 It should read something like this: